 Example of a content map (traditional)

-Here’s is how a traditional content map could look like for an SEO agency owner characterized by:
+Here’s how a traditional content map could look like for a an SEO agency owner charaterized by:

 - Challenges: Employee training, scaling SEO, reporting to clients.

 - Goals: Get more clients, improve efficiency, improve SEO expertise.